-Cuba's original designation in 1982 was a law governing the state sponsors list defines terrorism narrowly as "premeditated, politically motivated violence perpetrated against noncombatant targets."
+Cuba's original designation in 1982 was a politically motivated attempt by U.S. President Ronald Reagan to drum up support for his unpopular policies in Central America.
+Then, as now, the law governing the state sponsors list defines terrorism narrowly as "premeditated, politically motivated violence perpetrated against noncombatant targets."
 Prior to 1982, Washington distinguished between revolutionary movements and terrorist organizations.
 It did not list Cuba as a state sponsor of terrorism despite Havana's long-standing support for revolution.
 In the 1980s, however, while Havana was supporting revolutionary insurgents, especially in El Salvador, Washington, under the Reagan Doctrine, was backing counterrevolutionary ones.
 The administration called Cuba's allies "terrorists" and its own "freedom fighters."
 It never listed as terrorists the insurgent groups it supported in Afghanistan, Angola, and Nicaragua, despite their use of violence against noncombatants.